two4teezee/two4teezee.github.io/src/content/posts/25-11-10-gouken-spotlight/25-11-10-gouken-spotlight.md

 |--|--:|
 | Karma did an amazing job of bringing Gouken's iconic Ultra to life in Mugen.
 This move deals a TON of damage, especially if you land the first hit deep.
 The classic setup off Amaoroshi (:icon{name="_NEAR"}:icon{name="_F"} or :icon{name="_B"}:icon{name="_++"}:icon{name="^2K"}) is still the preferred way of landing this super due to reduced scaling, but you can cancel specials into this as well.
 If you get the toss, wait for them to come back down to get the first hit deep.
 Just like in SF4, if you don't land that first hit deep you get a weaker version of the super that does substantially less damage.
 If you're a Gouken player, you live to land this super. | <video width="100%" autoplay muted loop style="margin:0;display:block;border-radius:10px"><source src="/posts/25-11-13-gouken-spotlight/ShinShoryuToss-16by9.webm" type="video/webm">Sorry, video not supported.</video> |
 :::

+### Trials
+As a way of giving back, every character creation spotlight on my website will be accompanied by a Trials definition file to be used with the [Ikemen GO Trials Mode module](https://github.com/two4teezee/Ikemen-GO-Trials-Mode).
+I'll do this no matter how new or old the character I'm spotlighting is.
+Gouken hits like a truck and his combos aren't too difficult to pull off, but he has some pretty advanced stuff - check out that last combo!
+If you want to give it Trials Mode a go with Karma's Gouken, take a look [here](https://github.com/two4teezee/Ikemen-GO-Sample-Trials-Definition-Files).
+You can watch me struggle through Tung's Trials (that I created, mind you) below.

+<iframe width="100%" height="450" src="https://www.youtube.com/embed/LqEtLRi0CrE?si=05seC2XISFfgmIiT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+### Final Thoughts
+Despite Gouken being a weak character in SF4, he is one of my all-time favorite Street Fighter roster entries.
+This creation pays homage to a fighting game character in ways few other Mugen creations have.
+The sprite work is incredible, the gameplay systems are awesome, the input system is on point, and the overall attention to detail is simply unmatched.
+This is easily one of my favorite Mugen creations of all time.

+There isn't much more to say.
+If you run PotS-style characters in your roster and you don't have Gouken in it... you should change that.